-- Adding and replacing PCIe cards, as described in this guide. - Using the On/Off commands (also the reset and non-maskable interrupt [NMI] commands) on the system IRUs. - Using the ESI/ops panel (operating panel) on optional mass storage bricks.
+- Adding and replacing PCIe cards, as described in this guide. - Adding and replacing disk drives, as described in this guide. - Using the On/Off commands (and non-maskable interrupt [NMI] commands) on the IRUs. - Using the ESI/ops panel (operating panel) on optional mass storage bricks. - Rackmounting the Altix UV 100 IRU as described in this guide.